sthenusan/SearchEngine-IR/README.md

 ##########################################################################################

  ```
-### custom stop words and stemming new analyzer along with the standard analyzer
+### Custom stop words, stemming and synonym new analyzer along with the standard analyzer

 ```
 PUT /cricsearch/